kevinGodell/pipe2pam/README.md

 ffmpeg.stdout.pipe(p2p);
 ```

-Pipe2Pam dispatches a "pam" event, which contains an object.
-It can also pipe the object to a pipe reader.
-The object contains the entire pam image, plus additional data such as width, height, depth, maxval, and an array of pixels.
+Pipe2Pam dispatches a "pam" event, which contains a pam image object.
+The object contains the entire pam image, plus additional data such as width, height, depth, maxval, tupltype, and an array of pixels.
+It can also pipe the object to a pipe reader for further use, such as pixel comparison between 2 pam images.